 Scuba diving Barbados; where to dive and what it’s like

 If you’re considering scuba diving Barbados and not been before, let’s take a look at the diving and the dive sites.
+Barbados will always have a place in my heart as my wife and I got married on a Barbados beach, and we try to go back every year.

 Is Barbados good for scuba diving?
 Barbados is great for scuba diving and offers year-round diving for beginners to advanced divers.
 Barbados diving highlights include shark diving at the top of the Island through to an abundance of seahorses and turtles on the west coast.
 If you like wrecks there’s a choice of shallow and deeper wrecks to enjoy too.